Plumsail/helpdesk-docs/Online/How To/How to integrate HelpDesk with MS Teams.rst

 Add Teams tab for submitting tickets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We'll start with creating an onranizational wide team that will unite all the users in your Office365 domain.
+We'll start by creating an organizational team that will unite all the users in your Office365 domain.
 **Note** that you can build a HelpDesk tab for any Team with limited access in the same way.
 Click on **Join or create a team** link below and then on the **Create a team** button.